Pentagon suppressing book on interrogations: former investigator

 Fallon said that he was told it would take no more than six weeks for the Defense Department office that scrubs manuscripts for unauthorized information to review his book.

 That was more than seven months ago.
-He has since missed his submission deadline, had to cancel a book tour and enlisted the American Civil Liberties Union to fight what he contends is a Pentagon effort to suppress his work and stifle his right to free speech.
+He has since missed his submission deadline, had to cancel a book tour and enlisted the American Civil Liberties Union and Columbia University's Knight First Amendment Institute to fight what he contends is a Pentagon effort to suppress his work and stifle his right to free speech.

 Darrell Walker, chief of the Defense Office of Prepublication and Security Review, denied blocking Fallon's book.
 The delay, he said, is the result of 10 federal agencies having to scrub the manuscript.
 Two have yet to complete their assessments, including one outside the Defense Department, which he did not identify.